Deduction Vs. Induction vs. Abduction

 Below are some longer explanations (see even longer ones here).
 The idea of this page isn’t to write an essay on reason or talk about every possible reasoning type (see our section on logic and reason for that sort of thing), it is to translate the gist of what one might consider the three main reasoning types 😉

 NOTE: In the above story I stressed the phrase “if all is as it appears” for a reason.
 As noted above, observing something happen doesn’t make it certain, it only makes it very likely to have been the case (consider, the person on camera could have been in disguise, the video could have been edited, or the figure in the camera could be a robot being controlled off-screen, etc).
 Dealing with that which is very likely, like what Sherlock saw on the video, is still a matter of induction, not deduction.
 You can use deduction to conclude that a black cat is not white (since we are saying the cat is black, we can deduce that it is logically the case that the cat is not white).
 However, if you see a black cat you cannot know for certain that the cat is not white, it could have its hair died, your eyes could not be working correctly, etc. The key here is that logical certainty is about what must logically be true given the premises, not about what seems certain from observation.

 Another Other Way to Look at Deductive, Inductive, and Abductive Reasoning

 Imagine you have a set of data.
 Logical truths, rules, statistics, etc. (a mix of all the different types of data you can imagine; which one generally gets from observation and measurement), AKA “premises.”

-Now imagine you mix and match data points that seem to connect to draw conclusions from those data points organizing them in a way which creates a “logical argument,” like this:
+Now imagine you mix and match data points that seem to connect to draw conclusions from those data points, organizing them in a way that creates a “logical argument” like this:

 - Data point (AKA premise) #1